Cape York Thursday Island Daintree Rock Art Cairns Tour with Weipa, Daintree, Quinkan Rock Art

 - Yam Dreaming – “The Archaeologists’ Choice”: A fascinating archaeological dig site on fertility ceremonial grounds, involving a challenging walk and climb into the site (available for exclusive touring only).

 Day 2 – Depart up the Peninsular Development Road for the Old Telegraph Track (OTT) heading for Cape York.
 We travel via the Hann River Roadhouse, and check out the Musgrave Telegraph Station.
 Musgrave was first built as an overland telegraph station in 1887, along with Palmerville, Fairview, Coen, Mein, Moreton, McDonnell and Paterson.
 It was named after Sir Anthony Musgrave (1828 – 1888) who was Governor of Queensland from 1883 to 1888.
 These stations were repeater stations, with great banks of batteries and a generator to boost the power in the telegraph line.
 Beyond the township of Coen we pass the old Quarantine Station, and begin to pass a number of exciting creek crossings.
 We pass through the Mungkan Kandju National Park, a large wilderness park that stretches from the McIlwraith Range foothills, between the Archer and Coen rivers, and consists of open eucalypt woodlands, melaleuca swamps and various rainforest types.
 The Wik Mungkan, Kaanju and Ayapathu Aboriginal peoples, the Traditional Owners of the park, welcome you to their land and ask that you respect their culture and country during your visit.
-We take a break at the Archer River Roadhouse, and cross the Piccaninny Plains and Savannah country to arrive in Weipa for a tour of the massive bauxite mine operated by Rio Tinto.
+We take a break at the Archer River Roadhouse, and cross the Piccaninny Plains and Savannah country to arrive in Weipa for an optional tour of the massive bauxite mine operated by Rio Tinto (if operating).
 Weipa is the largest town on Cape York Peninsula, and has approx 3000 people supporting the mining and export of bauxite and cattle.
 Nearby is Duyfken Point, where Dutch explorer Willem Janszoon recorded the Australian coast in 1606, 164 years prior to James Cook.
 BLD Overnight Weipa

 Eliot Falls Cape York tour Sunset from Siesia, Cape York tour Twin Falls Cape York Tour